tuyenshares/personal-website/content/now/now.md

 **Also, I am trying...**

 - To rebuild a momemtum for [running](https://www.strava.com/athletes/tuyenmoves)
-- To meditate more than 45 minutes per day
+- To meditate for about 45 minutes per day

 ---